Tokugawa shogunate: San-bugyō

-The san-bugyō (三奉行 "three administrators") were the jisha, kanjō, and machi-bugyō, which respectively oversaw temples and shrines, accounting, and the cities.
+The san-bugyō (三奉行 "three administrators") were the jisha, kanjō, and machi, which respectively oversaw temples and shrines, accounting, and the cities.
 The jisha-bugyō had the highest status of the three.
-They oversaw the administration of Buddhist temples (ji) and Shinto shrines (sha), many of which held fiefs.
+They oversaw the administration of Buddhist temples (ji) and Shinto shrines (sha), many of which held landed estates.
 Also, they heard lawsuits from several land holdings outside the eight Kantō provinces.
-The appointments normally went to daimyōs; Ōoka Tadasuke was an exception, though he later became a daimyō.
+The appointments normally went to daimyō; Ōoka Tadasuke was an exception, though he later became a daimyō.

 The kanjō-bugyō were next in status.
 The four holders of this office reported to the rōjū.
 They were responsible for the finances of the shogunate.

 The machi-bugyō were the chief city administrators of Edo and other cities.
 Their roles included mayor, chief of the police (and, later, also of the fire department), and judge in criminal and civil matters not involving samurai.
 Two (briefly, three) men, normally hatamoto, held the office, and alternated by month.